38

 If the energy balance was solely driven by the homeostatic pathway we would all effortlessly regulate our energy intake according to our energy balance.
 But, the regulation of the energy balance is complicated by the hedonic pathway.

-The hedonic pathway has multiple cognitive and environmental inputs also registered by the hypothalamus in the brain.
-The problem is that the hedonic pathway operates subconsciously and we often do not even register how our environment drives our appetite and eating.
 Hundred of years ago when food shortages altered with times of food abundance the hedonic pathway was a survival tool.
-In times of food abundance the hedonic pathway overrides the homeostatic pathway triggering weight gain.
+When people entered a time of food abundance the hedonic pathway overrod the homeostatic pathway triggering weight gain.
 For example, the hedonic pathway drove overeating and energy storage during summer and fall so people had enough energy reserves during winter and early spring.

 Daily physical activity is a thing of the past.
 We drive everywhere, spent our days sitting at a desk, communicating electronically.
 For every household or garden chore we have an electrical tool.
 Our spare time is spent relaxing, watching videos on our electronic devices.